Neilus03/Learn2Earn_RL/ActorCritic/README.md

 # Overview
 This Python script trains an actor-critic model using PyTorch, suitable for reinforcement learning environments provided by Gymnasium.
 The script integrates with Weights & Biases (wandb) for logging and tracking experiments.
 It supports multiple environments, configurable training parameters, and offers options for rendering, logging, and model saving.

-# Execution and usage of arguments
+# Execution and usage of arguments for train.py

-To run the script, use the following command:
+To run the train script, use the following command:

 ```
 python train.py [arguments]